facebook/create-react-app/packages/react-scripts/template/README.md

 ## Troubleshooting

+### `npm start` doesn't detect changes

+When you save a file while `npm start` is running, the browser should refresh with the updated code.<br>
+If this doesn’t happen, try one of the following workarounds:

+* If your project is in a Dropbox folder, try moving it out.
+* If the watcher doesn’t see a file called `index.js` and you’re referencing it by the folder name, you [need to restart the watcher](https://github.com/facebookincubator/create-react-app/issues/1164) due to a Webpack bug.
+* Some editors like Vim and IntelliJ have a “safe write” feature that currently breaks the watcher.
+You will need to disable it.
+Follow the instructions in [“Working with editors supporting safe write”](https://webpack.github.io/docs/webpack-dev-server.html#working-with-editors-ides-supporting-safe-write).
+* If your project path contains parentheses, try moving the project to a path without them.
+This is caused by a [Webpack watcher bug](https://github.com/webpack/watchpack/issues/42).
+* On Linux and OS X, you might need to [tweak system settings](https://webpack.github.io/docs/troubleshooting.html#not-enough-watchers) to allow more watchers.

+If none of these solutions help please leave a comment [in this thread](https://github.com/facebookincubator/create-react-app/issues/659).

 ### `npm test` hangs on macOS Sierra

 If you run `npm test` and the console gets stuck after printing `react-scripts test --env=jsdom` to the console there might be a problem with your [Watchman](https://facebook.github.io/watchman/) installation as described in [facebookincubator/create-react-app#713](https://github.com/facebookincubator/create-react-app/issues/713).